eols2/eols2/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Short clear description of the issue
+about: Template to report a general bug or defect found during testing.
-title: ''
+title: "[BUG] "
 labels: ''
 assignees: ''